 Every programming language has its set of quirks and features.
-Some use brackets, some don’t.
-Some are loosely typed, other are strict.
-To be able to develop an Exploitable Path we needed a certain level of abstraction for example, a “common language”.
+Some use brackets; some don’t.
+Some are loosely typed; others are strict.
+To be able to develop an Exploitable Path, we needed a certain level of abstraction for example, a “common language.”
 This is particularly hard when high level concepts like “imports” behave differently across languages.

 To solve this issue, Checkmarx uses its powerful CxSAST engine.
-CxSAST breaks down the code of every major language into an Abstract Syntax Tree (AST), which provided us with much of the needed abstraction.
-Imports, call graphs, method definitions and invocations – all becomes a tree.
+CxSAST breaks down the code of every major language into an Abstract Syntax Tree (AST), which provides much of the needed abstraction.
+Imports, call graphs, method definitions, and invocations all become a tree.

 2. An AST Query Language